stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 When they opened the door the patient was not there, and all they found was the open window with a chill April breeze blowing in a cloud of fine bluish-grey dust that almost choked them.
 True, the dogs howled some time before; but that was while Willett was still present, and they had caught nothing and shewn no disturbance later on.
-Ward&rsquo;s father was told at once over the telephone, but he seemed more saddened than surprised.
+Ward's father was told at once over the telephone, but he seemed more saddened than surprised.
 By the time Dr. Waite called in person, Dr. Willett had been talking with him, and both disavowed any knowledge or complicity in the escape.
 Only from certain closely confidential friends of Willett and the senior Ward have any clues been gained, and